menu

 The reaction of the cat will depend on the extent of the flea infestation and the individual cat.
 When fleas bite the cat's skin, it will cause a reaction.
 This will lead to inflammation and itchiness for the cat.
 Unless the cat has a hypersensitivity to flea bites, the bite itself will not usually cause scabs on the skin.
 However, the itchiness can cause the cat to scratch their ears and neck area to relieve the frustration.

-When a cat keeps scratching at their neck, their claws will eventually break the skin and form wounds.
-It is from this action that the scabs form and we see the scabs appear on the cat's neck.
-If the flea infestation continues, the wounds will become worse and they will be increasingly more susceptible to secondary bacterial infection.
+When a cat keeps scratching at their neck, their claws will eventually break the skin and form open wounds.
+It is from this action that the scabs form on the cat's neck.
+If the flea infestation continues, the sores will become worse and they will be increasingly more susceptible to secondary bacterial infection.

 Treatment of flea bites in cats